igb-logo egr-logo

 First the bad news – online bingo is 100% a game of chance and there are NO cheat codes.
 Nor is there any skill involved in the actual gameplay as it all takes place automatically with no need to match numbers yourself or call bingo faster than anyone else.

 When you buy a ticket to an online bingo game, the chance that ticket has of winning is quite simply 1/(the total number of tickets in play).
 The ball calls and card generation is done by RNG (random number generator) and at UK bingo sites, this is all strictly regulated by the Gambling Commission.
-There’s nothing you can do to help make the bingo ticket you are about to buy the winning ticket!
+There’s nothing you can do to help ensure the bingo ticket you are about to buy is the winning ticket!

 Nevertheless there’s quite a lot you can do to improve your overall chances of winning online bingo, as we will see.